brentscripts/FunctionalCSharpProgramming/README.md

 ## Challenges Credits

-All challenges are sourced from Code Wars.
+Many of the challenges are sourced from Code Wars.
 Check out [Code Wars](https://www.codewars.com) for more algorithmic challenges and to sharpen your coding skills.

 Happy Coding!